 - High ambient temperature

-- Defective cooler, power supply, or the CPU/GPU itself
+- Defective cooler, power supply or the CPU/GPU itself

-So, what should you do
+So, what can you do?

 1. Clean The Heatsink(s)

 If you have had your PC for over a year and you’ve never cleaned it, there is definitely some significant dust buildup inside.
 There are several ways to clean this out yourself, and you can read our article on how to clean your PC from dust to get it done in no time.

 When installing a heatsink for the first time or when putting it back after cleaning it, it’s extremely important to apply thermal paste correctly, too.
 If you’re not careful, air pockets could form and lead to higher temperatures.
 On top of that, too much or too little paste can also cause problems.